-list the expectations you have placed on your spouse.
-Take it before the Lord, confess any backehavior, and write a prayer of commitment to change.
-Think of proper, godly ways to let you spouse know what you would like to change.
+List the expectations you have placed on your spouse.
+Take it before the Lord, con behavior, and write a prayer of commitment to change.
+Think of proper, godly we spouse know what you would like to change. •

 Jesus says "if," and He uses Himself as an example.
 In these Scriptures, identify what He is asking you to do and what the result will be in your life.